ladiesofcode/london/readme.md

 ##February 2015 Survey Results
 ###Summary
-In February 2015 we ran a short survey (seriously, the average completion time was just under 2 minutes) to understand more about what the ladies of LWC wanted from the meetups.**Thanks to all those who answered**, this is super helpful!
+In February 2015 we ran a short survey (seriously, the average completion time was just under 2 minutes) to understand more about what the ladies of LOC wanted from the meetups.**Thanks to all those who answered**, this is super helpful!
-If you have any ideas on any of these or even if you want to **organise a LWC meetup yourself** (we'll help with venue, food, etc of course), just [get in touch!](mailto:ladieswhocodeLDN@gmail.com)
+If you have any ideas on any of these or even if you want to **organise a LOC meetup yourself** (we'll help with venue, food, etc of course), just [get in touch!](mailto:ladieswhocodeLDN@gmail.com)

 * In terms of _**topics**_, by far and away the most requested topics were: **Javascript (both generally & frameworks), databases** and **Test Driven Development**
   * These were followed closely by **coding on the processor** and **HTML5/CSS3**